Everyday Nourishing Foods

 Instant Pot Bisi Bele Bath

-A quick and easy version of the traditional bisi bele bath recipe that is also made healthy by using whole grains like rice or millets.
+A quick and easy version of the traditional bisi bele bath recipe that is made by using whole grains like rice or millet.

 5 from 1 vote